DJ Max Fever: Releases

 The game was initially set to be released at November 11, 2008 but was delayed to January 27, 2009 due to adding additional features and a new engine called "BS" to be compatible with the PSP-3000.

 30 limited edition versions were available to those who won the DJ Max Fever Contest hosted by Joystiq on March 16, 2009.
 Each set contained a copy of the game, soundtrack, art book, puzzle, post cards, and mask.
 On April 9, 2009 a second limited edition called DJ Max Fever -the crew edition- was available for pre-order by Bemanistyle.
 DJ Max Fever Crew Edition contained the same as the original along with Technika Playing Cards.
 Only 125 copies were made but were sold out before being released.

 On January 20, 2010, DJ Max Fever was re-released in North America on PlayStation Network, followed by the European version on May 26, 2010.
 The PlayStation Network version fixed many of the bugs found in the original UMD version.
 PM Studios is currently considering what to do with the issue of UMD owners who want the bugfixes, considering that a save file can't be transferred between a UMD game and a downloadable one.

 The digital version has since been removed from the PlayStation Network with no explanation given from PM Studios or Pentavision as to why it was removed.

 Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 Greg Miller of IGN said, "it isn't perfect, but it is fun."
-Matt Mirkovich of Gaming Nexus praised the visuals but criticized the technical issues within the game.